gsuresh86/pbel-sports-club/README.md

-# PBEL City Sports Association Web App
+# pbel play

-A comprehensive sports tournament management system built with Next.js 15, Firebase, and Tailwind CSS for managing badminton, table tennis, and volleyball tournaments in PBEL City.
+A comprehensive sports tournament management system built with Next.js 15, Firebase, and Tailwind CSS for managing badminton, table tennis, and volleyball tournaments.

 ## Features